-Good web writing provides worldwide, non-stop marketing and supports a commitment to great communication — not just for the institution, but for every program, department, faculty member, club and event associated with William & Mary.
+Good web writing provides worldwide, non-stop marketing and supports a commitment to excellent communication — not just for the institution but every program, department, faculty member, club and event associated with William & Mary.

 Web users are on a mission to find the info they need — don't bury the good stuff.
 This can also improve searchability.

-When the web was young and we were unsure of whether people would get it, websites had a lot of directions and introductions that are now unnecessary.
+When the web was young, and we were unsure whether people would get it, websites had a lot of directions and introductions that are now unnecessary.
 Some of the most common: